-After Thursday evening’s meditation class, I drove to an area hospice to be with a member of our spiritual community.
-His crossing through the exit portal is immediate.
-I placed one hand near his heart and chest as the respiratory fluid build up, or death rattle, shook his body.
+After an evening meditation class, I drove to an area hospice to be with a member of our spiritual community.
+His crossing through the exit portal was immediate.
+I placed one hand near his heart and chest as the respiratory fluid shook his body.
 I sang his favorite congregational song in his ear.
 I repeated to him how much he was loved and assured him he was close to regaining the brilliant gift of eyesight, which was denied him for much of this journey.
 He exhaled the last remnants of breath, his heart silenced, and life left his body.

-Perhaps now is our time to start singing the hymn of the heart to others, reminding them of their worth, honoring their unique and vital differences.
+Perhaps now is our time to start honoring our earthly path, reminding ourselves and every one of their worth, honoring their unique and vital differences.
 For fundamentally, we’re all in the same hospice.